Emran-Y/Social-Media-Website-For-AAU/README.md

 ## Contributing

 We welcome contributions from the community.
-If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Screenshots